-Our highly distinguished speakers will provide their unique insights into the procedural, cultural and logistical challenges of effective cross-examination in international arbitration, from both an arbitrator’s and counsel’s perspective.
-Our speakers will be:
+Our highly distinguished speakers provided their unique insights into the procedural, cultural and logistical challenges of effective cross-examination in international arbitration, from both an arbitrator’s and counsel’s perspective.

 Sir Bernard Rix.
 Sir Bernard Rix retired in 2013 from the Court of Appeal after twenty years as first a High Court Judge and then a Lord Justice of Appeal.
 He now practises as an arbitrator and accredited mediator.
 Since his retirement, he has been appointed to positions as a member of the Cayman Islands Court of Appeal and of the Singapore International Commercial Court and as a Professor of International Commercial Law at Queen Mary, University of London.
 He was educated at New College Oxford, of which he is an honorary fellow, and at Harvard Law School, where he was a Kennedy Scholar.
 He is a past President of the Harvard Law School Alumni Association of the UK.
 He has lectured abroad or spoken at international conferences or debates in St Petersburg, Moscow, Paris, Doha, Oslo, Florence, Padua, Venice, New York, Washington, Singapore, Hong Kong, Barcelona, Malmo, Jerusalem, Tokyo, and Warsaw, as well as in London.
 Other positions held have been or are: Treasurer of the Inner Temple, Chairman of Coexist House, President of the British Insurance Law Association, Trustee and honorary fellow of the British Institute of International and Comparative Law, Chairman of the Advisory Council of the Centre for Commercial Law Studies at Queen Mary, University of London, Chairman of the Razumovsky Trust, and a director of the London Philharmonic Orchestra.
 He has also participated in a performance of Der Rosenkavalier at the ENO.